pandas-dev/pandas/doc/source/getting_started/intro_tutorials/05_add_columns.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-Further details about column or row label renaming is provided in :ref:`basics.rename`.
+Details about column or row label renaming is provided in the user guide section on :ref:`renaming labels <basics.rename>`.

 .. raw:: html